samnne/topshop/README.md

 Never be surprised again when you go shopping.
 TopShop aims to be your personal compainion to know how much a trip to the grocery store will be to give you more certainty.
 Using AI to generate shop prices determeined by your area.

+# How to Use
+1. Create a user via SignUp (or SignIn if existing user)
+2. Click on the `+` in the Navigation Bar.
+3. Input the Product you with to add to your shopping list.
+4. Viola!

 ## Features
 - AI generated prices
 - Easily Sort your products by category